smirarab/sepp/README.md

 ------------------------------------
 Summary
 ------------------------------------
-This repository includes code for SEPP, TIPP, and UPP.
+This repository includes code for SEPP, TIPP, UPP, HIPPI.
 The three methods use ensembles of Hidden Markov Models (HMMs) in different ways, each focusing on a different problem.

 Each of these related tools has its own README file.